Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 Colombia Travel Safety Tips

-The best way to be as safe as possible in Colombia is to be smart and aware like you would in any other country in any other part of the world.
+The best way to be as safe as possible in Colombia is to be intelligent and aware, like you would in any other country in any other part of the world.

 To help you have a safe visit, especially if it is your first time in the country, you’ll find some of the top tips below for safe travel in Colombia.